Why Is Notre Dame Independent and Not in a College Football Conference?

 What other football teams are independent like Notre Dame?

 Notre Dame is easily the highest profile team that is still independent in college football, but it's not the only one.
-The United States Military Academy (Army) remains independent, along with the University of Connecticut and University of Massachusetts Amherst.
+The University of Connecticut also remains independent, the only other holdout after UMass Amherst joined the MAC to start the 2025 season.
+That puts Notre Dame in a rare position, as one of the few remaining independent programs left in major college football.

 How to watch Notre Dame football games

 The majority of Notre Dame's games this year can be viewed on both NBC and Peacock.
-This marks NBC Sports’ 33rd season broadcasting Notre Dame football.
+This marks NBC Sports’ 34th season broadcasting Notre Dame football.
 Jac Collinsworth and Jason Garrett will be announcing the games from the booth; Zora Stephenson will be on top of all the action from sidelines.
+Notre Dame's home campaign kicks off Sept.
+13 in 2025 with a match-up against the Texas A&M Aggies.

 Games airing on NBC can be found on the NBC broadcast network, available via over-the-air antenna or on most major cable and/or TV streaming packages in the local channel options.
 This season will also find some games streaming exclusively on the Peacock streaming service.